odoo/documentation/content/applications/sales/crm/optimize/outlook_extension.rst

 .. note::
    - If you run out of credits, the only information populated when clicking on the suggested company is the website link and logo.
-   - If you are on Odoo Online (SAAS) and have the Enterprise version, you benefit from free trial credits to test the feature.
+   - If you are on Odoo Online (SaaS) and have the Enterprise version, you benefit from free trial credits to test the feature.
    - Learn about our *Privacy Policy* `here <https://iap.odoo.com/privacy#header_2>`_.